valkey-io/valkey-py/CONTRIBUTING.md

 ## Introduction

-We appreciate your interest in considering contributing to redis-py.
+We appreciate your interest in considering contributing to valkey-py.
 Community contributions mean a lot to us.

 ## Contributions we need